 What causes osteoarthritis?

-All normal joints and joint tissues are constantly undergoing some form of repair because of the wear and tear that is placed on them through our daily activities.
-However, in some people, it seems that this repair process becomes faulty in some way (perhaps because of severe wear and tear to the joints or a problem with the repair process) and OA develops.
+All normal joints and joint tissues are constantly undergoing some form of repair.
+This is because of the wear and tear that is placed on them through our daily activities.
+However, in some people, it seems that this repair process becomes faulty in some way.
+This occurs perhaps because of severe wear and tear to the joints or a problem with the repair process, and osteoarthritis (OA) develops.

 In joints with OA, the joint cartilage becomes damaged and worn.
 The bone tissue next to the cartilage can also be affected and bony growths can develop around the joint edges.
 These growths are called osteophytes and may be seen on X-rays.
 The joints and the tissues around the joints can also become inflamed.
 This inflammation is called synovitis.